General SEO

 4. Sort the results by Volume high to low for prioritization.

-Looking for featured snippet opportunities in Ahrefs.
+Looking for featured snippet opportunities in Ahrefs to increase SEO traffic quickly.

 Winning the snippet comes down to providing more helpful information than what’s already ranking: fresher data, a more accurate answer, a more comprehensive definition of a term, etc.